MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1cb--invalid-silo-detach.md

 ## Cause
 -----
-A driver failed to detach from a silo before returning.
+A thread failed to detach from a silo before exiting.

-One possible cause is that a Hypervisor based watchdog timed-out has occurred.

 ## See Also